Zackptg5/Audio-Modification-Library/README.md

 ## Change Log
 ### v1.7 - x.xx.2018
 * Added support for mixer_gains, audio_device, and sapa_feature xml files
+* Added 'RUNONCE' option for custom AML scripts - allows them to only be run once instead of for each audio cfg file.
+Use this if your mod doesn't have cfg patches
 * Added COUNT variable.
 Can be used by custom AML scripts to determine how many times script has been run.
-Use this if your mod has other audio file patches than just cfgs
+Use this if your mod has cfg patches and other audio file patches
+* Fixed old bug with uninstall file restoration
+* Fixed bugs with boot script
+* Removed need to specify file with patch_cfgs function - make sure you update your aml.sh script for this

 ### v1.6.2 - 6.15.2018
 * Fixed mixed up libraries/effects